mitchelldmiller/quick-mail-wp-plugin/README.md

 * Delivery services like [Mailgun](https://www.mailgun.com/), [SparkPost](https://wordpress.org/plugins/sparkpost/) and [Sendgrid](https://sendgrid.com/) also provide this information.

+* [WP Mail Logging](http://wordpress.org/extend/plugins/wp-mail-logging/) plugin saves a list of sent emails, with content of message.
+Plugin shows number of attachments, but does not save attachments or file names.

 __Selecting Recipients__

 * Options to send mail to any user, or limit to users with first and last names on their profile.